Loading...

 How to consume chapati, indian paneer cheese without glucose spikes

-Include sources of healthy fats such as avocado, nuts, or seeds in your meal.
-They can help moderate blood sugar levels by slowing digestion.
+Include a source of healthy fats such as avocado or nuts.
+These can aid in moderating blood sugar levels by slowing down digestion.

-Engage in light physical activity, like a short walk, after your meal to help your body use up glucose more effectively.
+Engage in a short walk or light exercise after meals to help your body use glucose more efficiently.

 healthspan-mbl